-Working Capital - At December 31, 2016, we had a working capital deficit, which does not indicate a lack of liquidity.
-We maintain adequate resources and, when necessary, have adequate access to capital markets to meet any foreseeable cash requirements, in addition to sufficient financial capacity to satisfy our current liabilities.
-The decrease at 2016 year-end was primarily due to a decrease in other current assets related to a tax receivable for the late extension of bonus depreciation at December 31, 2015, along with an increase at December 31, 2016, in accounts payable and upcoming debt maturities.
-At December 31, 2015, we had a working capital surplus.
+Working Capital - At December 31, 2017, we had a working capital surplus.
+We maintain adequate resources, and when necessary, have adequate access to capital markets to meet any foreseeable cash requirements, in addition to sufficient financial capacity to satisfy our current liabilities.
+At December 31, 2016, we had a working capital deficit, due primarily to a decrease in other current assets related to a tax receivable for the late extension of bonus depreciation at December 31, 2015, along with an increase at December 31, 2016, in accounts payable and upcoming debt maturities.

 Competition - We are subject to competition from other railroads, motor carriers, ship and barge operators, and pipelines.
 Our main railroad competitor is Burlington Northern Santa Fe LLC.
-Its primary subsidiary.
-BNSF Railway Company (BNSF), operates parallel routes in many of our main traffic corridors.
+Its primary subsidiary, BNSF Railway Company (BNSF), operates parallel routes in many of our main traffic corridors.
 In addition, we operate in corridors served by other railroads and motor carriers.
 Motor carrier competition exists for five of our six commodity groups (excluding most coal shipments).
-Because of the proximity of our routes to major inland and Gulf Coast waterways, barges can be particularly competitive. especially for grain and bulk commodities in certain areas where we operate.
+Because of the proximity of our routes to major inland and Gulf Coast waterways, barges can be particularly competitive, especially for grain and bulk commodities in certain areas where we operate.
 In addition to price competition, we face competition with respect to transit times, quality and reliability of service from motor carriers and other railroads.
 Motor carriers in particular can have an advantage over railroads with respect to transit times and timeliness of service.
 However, railroads are much more fuel-efficient than trucks, which reduces the impact of transporting goods on the environment and public infrastructure, and we have been making efforts to convert certain truck traffic to rail.
 Additionally, we must build or acquire and maintain our rail system; trucks and barges are able to use public rights-of-way maintained by public entities.
-Any of the following could also affect the competitiveness of our transportation services for some or all of our commodities: (i) improvements or expenditures materially increasing the quality or reducing the costs of these alternative modes of transportation, (ii) legislation that eliminates or significantly reduces the size or weight limitations applied to motor carriers, or (iii) legislation or regulatory changes that impose operating restrictions on railroads or that adversely affect the profitability of some or all railroad traffic.
+Any of the following could also affect the competitiveness of our transportation services for some or all of our commodities: (i) improvements or expenditures materially increasing the quality or reducing the costs of these alternative modes of transportation, (ii) legislation that eliminates or significantly increases the size or weight limitations applied to motor carriers, or (iii) legislation or regulatory changes that impose operating restrictions on railroads or that adversely affect the profitability of some or all railroad traffic.
 Finally, many movements face product or geographic competition where our customers can use different products (e.g. natural gas instead of coal, sorghum instead of corn) or commodities from different locations (e.g. grain from states or countries that we do not serve, crude oil from different regions).
 Sourcing different commodities or different locations allows shippers to substitute different carriers and such competition may reduce our volume or constrain prices.
 For more information regarding risks we face from competition, see the Risk Factors in Item 1A of this report.